 The mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

-Thanks to X-ray technology developed only a few years earlier, the mummy was not unwrapped, as was often the case at that time, but examined with X-rays.
-Already there, a scarab was discovered on the chest of the deceased.
+Thanks to X-ray technology which had been developed only a few years earlier, the mummy was not unwrapped, as was often the case at that time, but examined with X-rays.
+Already then, a scarab was discovered on the chest of the deceased.

 In 1996, cross-sectional images of the entire mummy were created using computer tomography (CT).
-The winged scarab is clearly visible between ribs (below) and linen wrapping (above).
+The winged scarab is clearly visible between linen wrapping (above) and ribs (below).